 After applying all the previous steps, if you still think that it wasn’t enough to free enough disk space for you.
 Then it is time to consider upgrading or moving to a new hosting provider.

-We recommend A2 Hosting and Bluehost for this particular subject.
-As they claim to have unlimited SSD disk space and unlimited bandwidth, you wouldn’t need to worry anymore if your bandwidth is enough for your site’s traffic.
+We recommend Bluehost for this particular subject, because their hosting plans include UNLIMITED SSD disk space, and Unlimited bandwidth.
+So, you wouldn’t need to worry anymore about hitting the limits of your cPanel disk space or if your bandwidth is enough for your site’s traffic.

 Keep in mind that if you managed to free some disk space today, and you still don’t have that much left.
 Then, in that case, think about the near future, as your average size of WordPress site will naturally keep on growing with newly added content.